What Is Satire? (with Examples)

 - Ninety percent of the politicians give the other ten percent a bad reputation.
 (This uses exaggeration to highlight the vices of politicians.)

 - When I was a boy, I was told that anybody could become President.
 Now I'm beginning to believe it.
-(This uses humour to allude that the current President has no talent.)
+(This uses comedy to allude that the current President has no talent.)